campa-consortium/pals/source/introduction.md

 - A name must start with a letter or the underscore character
 - A name cannot start with a number
 - A name can only contain alpha-numeric characters and underscores (A-Z, a-z, 0-9, and _ )

 %---------------------------------------------------------------------------------------------------
+(s:name.matching)=
+## Lattice Element Name Matching

+Lattice element name matching is the process of finding the set of lattice elements that are matched to a given string.
+Name matching is important in a number of instances including lattice expansion where there are [`Fork`](#s:forking) elements and for evaluating mathematical expressions.

+The simplist form of name matching is if the string matches the `name` field of an element or elements.
+Regular expressions can be used.
+Regular expressions must conform to the PCRE2 standard.

+The names of an element may be "qualified" by prepending a `branch` or `BeamLine` name to the string using the string `">>"` as a separator.
+For example, `"B1>>Qaf.*"` would match to all elements in a branch or BeamLine named `"B1"` whose name begins with `"Qaf"`.

+Additionally, if the match string ends with the character `"#"` followed by an integer `N`, this will match to the `N`{sup}`th` instance matched to in any `branch` or `BeamLine`.
+For example, `"Sd#3"` will match to the 3{sup}`rd` instance of all elements named `"Sd".

+%---------------------------------------------------------------------------------------------------
 (s:units)=